 He flew home to bury his father.
 The Air India crash took his life

-Just fifteen days ago, she buried her husband.
-On 12 June, her 30-year-old son Lawrence Daniyal Christian, who had come home from London to perform the last rites of his father, was killed in the catastrophic Air India crash that has claimed at least 270 lives.
+Just 15 days ago, she buried her husband.
+On 12 June, her 30-year-old son Lawrence Daniel Christian, who had come home from London to perform the last rites of his father, was killed in the catastrophic Air India crash that has claimed at least 270 lives.

 “He came only for a few days,” she says.
 “He was returning on 12 June.
 Just a short visit – only to honour his father.”